A case for Case A: detailed look at binary black hole formation through stable mass transfer: Discussion

 \section{Discussion}

-In this section, we discuss the implications of the dominant Case A formation pathway of BBH mergers, as well as the dependence on single and binary evolution modeling assumptions.
+The dominance of Case A mass transfer in the SMT channel introduces several dependencies on stellar and binary evolution physics.
+The most significant uncertainties stem from semi-convection, stellar wind mass loss, and model assumptions of the accretor after the first SN.
+For example, the semi-convection parameter choice determines several important aspects in the interaction, such as the stability of Case A mass transfer and the radial expansion post-main-sequence, which indirectly determines the efficiency of stripping during mass transfer.
+Secondary uncertainties arise from core-overshooting and the assumed initial period distribution.
 In particular, we focus on the evolutionary appearance of BBH progenitors, the interplay between stability of mass transfer and single-star physics assumption, and how the \posydon modeling assumptions might affect the presented results.